 Unemployment Rate (Switzerland)

 The unemployment rate has been pretty low in Switzerland for a long time and the trend is still in decline.
 At the beginning of last year, unemployment stood at 3.0% in Switzerland but it kept declining as the year progressed until it fell to 2.4% in November last year.
 It ticked lower to 2.3% in June where it has remained for several months and it is expected to remain there again this month.
-But, as businesses shut down and some bankrupt, the unemployment rate climbed to 3.4% in May and is expected to increase to 3.6% in June, although, that's not high at all.
+But, as businesses shut down and some bankrupt, the unemployment rate climbed to 3.4% in May and in December it increased further to 3.5%.
 Please follow us for live coverage of this event by live market analysts.

 <% indicator.indicator_name %>